senaite/senaite.jsonapi/docs/crud.rst

    In such cases, `senaite.jsonapi` will always return a 401 response.

+The `update` route can also be used to perform transitions by using the keyword `transition` in the HTTP POST body.

 The examples below show possible variations of a HTTP POST body sent to the JSON API with the header **Content-Type: application/json** set.
 Remember you